godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Zooms the camera in/out to the desired ``magnitude``.
-Values larger than 1 zoom
+Values larger than '1' zoom
-the camera out while smaller values zoom in, relative to the default value
+the camera out while smaller values zoom in.
+These values are relative to the
-of 1.
+default zoom value of '1', not the current value.
+As such, while using a value
+of '0.5' would double the size of the graphics, running the same command again
+would result in no change.
+The zoom will happen over the given time period.

 **Parameters**